quentinlamamy/ffmpeg-node/README.md

 </div>

-> ⚠️ This project is still in beta, it works only on OSX, windows and linux version version comming soon ⚠️
+> ⚠️ This project is still in beta, it works only on OSX, windows and linux version comming soon ⚠️

 # Installation